-‘Shall earth no more inspire thee‘ by Emily Brontë is a seven stanza poem that is separated into four line sections.
-The stanzas follows a basic rhyming scheme of abab, that alters, but stays consistent in pattern, throughout the poems entirety.
+‘Shall earth no more inspire thee‘ by Emily Brontë is a seven stanza poem that is separated into four-line sections.
+The stanzas follow a basic rhyming scheme of abab, that alters, but stays consistent in pattern, throughout the entirety of the poem.

 The poem begins with the speaker asking her listener if they are stuck in a dark place within their mind.
 She wants to know if they are no longer inspired to action by the beauties of the earth and are instead stuck in “lonely” contemplation.

 The speaker goes on to describe how things once were.
 She knows the love that the listener once held for the earth, and uses everything she can to get this person to emerge from their hiding place and once more “bow” before nature.
 The speaker makes clear, as the poem progresses, that she, the earth, is the only one who can appeal to the listener’s emotions.
 Therefore, he/she should come back and “dwell” alongside and inside the warmth of the earth.

 Analysis of Shall earth no more inspire thee

 Shall earth no more inspire thee,

 Thou lonely dreamer now?